martyjacobsdev/networking/README.md

 host_distance - a utility script to find the physical distance between two host machines by using haversine formula

-capture_history - captures browsing history and logs the requested URI to a txt file
+capture_history - captures browsing history and logs to a txt file